encoding: utf-8 widget :power widget :uptime, on_click: -> { spawn "alacritty -e htop&" } widget :custom, interval: 1, on_click: -> { `notify-send #{@rand}` } do @rand = Random.rand 100 "random value '#{@rand}'" end widget :button, on_click: -> { `notify-send '#{self.inspect}'` }, class: "red" do "C

 Source

-# File src/dsl.rb, line 96 def background value @options[:background] = value end
+# File src/dsl.rb, line 99 def background value @options[:background] = value end

 The window background color.

-Defaults to "rgba(0, 0, 0, 0.5)"
+Defaults to "rgba(0, 0, 0, 0.5)".

 Source

-# File src/dsl.rb, line 90 def color value @options[:color] = value end
+# File src/dsl.rb, line 93 def color value @options[:color] = value end

 The default text color.

-Defaults to "white"
+Defaults to "white".

 Source

-# File src/dsl.rb, line 117 def css css @options[:css] = css end
+# File src/dsl.rb, line 120 def css css @options[:css] = css end

 Add custom CSS.

-with a custom name and/or class for setting styles for a specific widget.
+This can be combined with the ability to configure a Widgets::Widget with a custom name and/or class for setting styles for a specific widget.

 All the top-level widgets can be selected as box.barwidget.